HOGENT-Web/csharp/chapters/course-overview/slides/presentation.md

  - Real life example implementing a web store
 - Demos
  - Each class we'll use `.NET Interactive` or the web store example.
-- Recordings (EN)
- - Every class will be recorded by one of the lecturers.
 - Summary
  - There is a [portal](../../../index.html) with links to all the learning materials.